 Scrap Wood for Cauls

-I also keep some scrap wood on hand for use as clamping cauls.
-Have you ever had the impression of a clamp left on your project after clamping?
-Cauls protect the wood of your project.
+I also keep some scrap wood on hand to use as clamping cauls.
+Has a clamp ever dented your project while clamping?
+Cauls protect the wood of your project when clamping.
 Cauls are inserted between the clamp and your project.
-Clamp impressions are left on the caul, not your DIY furniture project.
-Here I used cauls to protect the edges of the wood of this project while I was assembling it.
+The clamp dents the caul, not your DIY furniture project.

-I like to keep longer pieces of scrap for use as cauls and I keep them in the corner of my shop.
+I like to keep longer pieces of scrap for use as cauls and I keep them in the corner of my small workshop.
 It’s not the best way to store them, but it works for me.
-If you don’t have any, start saving some scrap wood for clamping cauls and save the finish of your project.
+If you don’t have any, start saving some scrap wood for clamping cauls and protect your DIY projects from dents.

-Right now I have one cutoff bin under my miter saw stand and have to sort the wood when the bin gets full.
-Ideally, I should have two cutoff bins.
+I have one cutoff bin under my miter saw stand and have to sort the wood when the bin gets full.
+What I would really like to have is two cutoff bins.
 One bin for scraps to burn and one bin for cutoffs to go in the trash.
 Hmmm… I think I have a new project!

 Scrap Wood Projects

-Want some clever ways to use up some scrap?
-Want to make FREE projects?
-Then make some projects entirely using scrap wood!
-Below are three of my favorite scrap wood projects, but check out all of my scrap wood projects here.
+Looking for some clever ways to use up some scrap?
+Make some FREE scrap wood projects!
+Here are three of my favorite scrap wood projects and you can skate over here to check out all of my scrap wood projects.

 This tablet holder was made entirely of scrap wood and makes a great gift.